ZhuShaw-han/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Biophysics
+- Biophysics & Bioengineering
 - Microbial Communities
-- Complex Systems
+- Complex System Dynamics
+- Mechanics

 # Education to show in About widget
 education: